ethicsatbrandeis/ethicsatbrandeis.github.io/index.md

 ## Spring 2020 Schedule
 Meetings are every other Tuesday, from 5:00 - 6:30pm.

-The location for our meetings is Volen 101 in the [Volen Center for Complex Systems](https://goo.gl/maps/Z2sJtW1zjDJKbyrg9) (although, if the weather is nice, sometimes we'll convene on the grass outside Volen, next to Chapels Field).
+~The location for our meetings is Volen 101 in the [Volen Center for Complex Systems](https://goo.gl/maps/Z2sJtW1zjDJKbyrg9) (although, if the weather is nice, sometimes we'll convene on the grass outside Volen, next to Chapels Field).~

+Due to the current pandemic situation with COVID-19, the reading circle will be meeting via Zoom.
+Please reach-out to the reading circle organizers for an invite, if you have not received the Zoom meeting info.

 2/11 - *Beginning of Semester Meeting* <br>
 2/25 - *Environment Concerns* <br>